EDeijl/CPHConsoleApp/README.md

 If the library and header files aren't there, click file -> Add files to project, select the `lib` folder and make sure the check next to Add to targets is enabled (if you don't see Add to target, click options on the bottom of the file chooser).

-In the `HaskelliOS.xcconfig` check that the `HEADER_SEARCH_PATHS` variable is set to the `include` folder of your GHC installation, otherwise xcode is not able to compile the project.
+In the `HaskelliOS.xcconfig` (Also in the XCode project folder) check that the `HEADER_SEARCH_PATHS` variable is set to the `include` folder of your GHC installation, otherwise xcode is not able to compile the project.

 If everything went correctly, you can now run the application on a device, and in the terminal output it will say "Hello World!"